AMQP Virtual Hosts (vhosts)

 What is a vhost?

-##Vhosts When a client establishes a connection to the LavinMQ server, it specifies the vhost within which it will operate:
+When a client establishes a connection to the LavinMQ server, it specifies the vhost in which it operates, for example amqp://myuser:mypassword@localhost:5672/myvhost

 LavinMQ vhost

-Resources such as exchanges and queues are named resources inside the vhost container, making each vhost essentially an LavinMQ mini-server.
-When configuring LavinMQ, at least one vhost is needed, which in default is named a slash “/”.
+Resources such as exchanges and queues are named entities inside the vhost container, making each vhost function as a LavinMQ mini-server.
+When configuring LavinMQ, at least one vhost is required; by default, it is named “/”.

 Management Interface vhost